-Parlour games, students games and word searches are baits to attract even the most reluctant learners.
+Parlour games, student games, and word searches are baits to attract even the most reluctant learners.
 Either student participates or takes sides to make their team win.
 Either way, this is enough motivation to last the semester.

 A.) Twenty Questions game